-The Powerhouse was built in 1892 on the west bank of the Cuyahoga River.
+The Viaduct Power House was built in 1892 on the west bank of the Cuyahoga River.
 C.E.I., who powered the east-side rival of Hanna's west-side line, responded by building the Canal Road Station in the Flats in 1895.
 Thus situated on opposite sides of the Cuyahoga River, just across from each other, these two streetcar powerhouses were the only such facilities of their kind in Cleveland.

 Hanna granted the commission for the Viaduct Power House to architect John N. Richardson, formerly of the renowned firm Cuddell & Richardson.
 The Scottish-born, Cleveland-based architect was regarded as one of "the most important and innovative architects in Cleveland during the 1880's."
 As part of Cuddell & Richardson, he designed many of Cleveland's architectural gems including the Franklin Castle, St. Joseph's Franciscan Church, the Perry-Payne building, and the Bradley building.
 Richardson designed the Powerhouse in the Romanesque revival style; built to resemble the European factories of the time with gabled roofs, arched windows, and thick window sills made of stone.
 The original structure was built in 1892, and was the first power plant dedicated to providing electricity to streetcars in Cleveland.
 However, the 1898 absorption of Hanna's W&WSSR into the Cleveland Electric Railway Co.
 (CER) resulted in a significant 1901 addition, nearly causing the Powerhouse to double in size.
 Despite this expansion to meet the demand of more streetcar lines, the powerhouse did not thrive long thanks to the rapid rise of the automobile.
 Cleveland's streetcars officially gave way to the automobile in 1920 when the CER permanently ceased operation, and the Powerhouse closed.